Phlebotomy Certification Herrington, Wisconsin

 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing examination materials provided to you by the certification agency.
 Every agency has breakdown materials based upon their competency exams.
 Be certain to study each day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly increase your chances of passing the final exam.
-NPS provides full breakdown materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full breakdown materials, unlimited practice exams and one chance to take the national certification exam.

 After you have passed the final exam, your credentials are inputted in the national registry and a digital copy of your national certification is provided in your account.
 Your digital copy, along with your NPS transcripts, should be downloaded and printed for use as proof of certification.